itsdkey/ns-trains/linemen/README.md

 exiting it).
 The second one will enter the running container itself.

 ### Migrating and setting up database
+Migrations are provided by [Alembic](https://alembic.sqlalchemy.org/en/latest/) and [Flask-migrate](https://flask-migrate.readthedocs.io/en/latest/).
 If you want to modify database, start with changing the code in src/models.
 Then generate a migration file with the following command:
 ```shell
 flask db migrate -m "Adding a new column"
 ```